b00401062/b00401062.github.io/Textbooks/Alpaydin's Introduction to Machine Learning.md

 - $H$ is said to **shatters** $N$ points if any learning problem definable by #N# examples can be learned with no error by a hypothesis drawn from $H$.
 - **Vapnik-Chervonenkis (VC) dimension** of $H$, denoted as VC($H$), is the maximum number of points that can be shattered by $H$.
 - VC dimension is independent of the probability distribution from which instances are drawn.
+- VC dimension may seem pessimistic.

+### Probably Approximately Correct Learning

+- In **probably approximately correct (PAC) learning**, the hypothesis is approximately correct.
+- The error probability is bounded by some value.